kellyy8/WEB102-Projects/FinalProject/README.md

 Submitted by: **Kelly Yu**

-This web app: **provides a place for users to share their favorite crafts!**
+This web app: **provides a place for everyone to share their favorite crafts!**

 Time spent: **12** hours spent in total